fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 - salespeople and other 'middlemen' supposedly get in the way
 - it is hard to make sales look easy
-- people do not like 'being sold', so the are called 'account executives, business development, investment bankers, or polictians'
+- people do not like 'being sold', so the are called 'account executives, business development, investment bankers, or politicians'
 - build a product that will sell itself ... as soon as people hear about it
 - good enterprise sales strategies start small ... as they must.
 To get references fast, then scale
 - do not try to compete in marketing with bigger companies (they are bound to be much better)